Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Contraction rate of posterior distribution using global-local shrinkage priors

-In this section, we consider the full Bayes approach where we assume a non-degenerate prior $\pi_{2n}(\tau)$ on the global shrinkage parameter $\tau$.
-We are making explicit dependence on $n$ of the prior on $\tau$.
-We want to investigate the posterior contraction rate of the resulting posterior in this approach.
+In this section, we consider a full Bayes approach where we assume a non-degenerate prior $\pi_{2n}(\tau)$ on the global shrinkage parameter $\tau$.
+We are making explicit the dependence on $n$ of the prior on $\tau$.